Published on January 4th, 2017 | by Michelle Roper-Shaw0

 On 10 April 1912 the new White Star Line liner, the R.M.S.
 Titanic, set sail from Southampton on its maiden voyage to New York.
 Five days later, on 15th April, the ship sank with the loss of over 1,500 lives.

-For over 100 years it has been believed that the Titanic sank after hitting a gigantic iceberg.
+For over 100 years it has been believed that it sank after hitting a gigantic iceberg.
 Now, new evidence states that a fire in the ship’s hull could have caused the disaster.

 This new evidence adds to the ongoing fascination we have with the Titanic even to this day.
 From the success of James Cameron’s 1997 Oscar winning film, Titanic, to the filming of underwater footage of the wreck and its interior in recent years, we are constantly learning something new about this ship and the reasons behind its dreadful demise.